In conversation with JONATHAN HEPFER (Nice, France - 2011)

 You know, last year during a lecture I gave in Australia alongside Steven Schick, I spoke about 1975 being the year that Psappha was born.
 Steven Schick stopped me, and said “Sylvio, may I tell you something, please?
 Psappha was written in ‘76!”
 In front of the entire public!
 (Laughter) I said, "yes.
 Thank you."
 (Laughter)

 But to me, the year that the piece came into existence was '75, because in ‘75, I began to work with Xenakis.
 Not to "work" per sé, but rather, just to seriously conceive of the piece together.
-In contrast to the 14 Stations, which has an enormous amount of instruments, Xenakis told me that he wanted to write a study with not too many instruments.
+In contrast to the 14 Stations, which has an enormous amount of instruments, Xenakis told me that he wanted to write a study with not too many colors.
 He wanted to concentrate on a smaller array of instruments.

 The interpreter should have something to say.
 For example in Psappha, there is not necessarily much to say, but there is something beyond the notes.
 And I was able to say something about Psappha quickly because I knew Xenakis very well.
 I saw Psappha as something tragic.
 Not dramatic, but tragic.
 There is a difference.